tylerlittlefield/cli/README.md

 1. Unicode symbols: `Symbols.tick`, `Symbols.bullet`, etc.
 2. Alerts: `AlertSuccess()`, `AlertWarning()`, etc.
 3. Lists: `OrderedList()` and  `UnorderedList()`
+4. Rules:  `Rule()`
-4. Everything from ColorizeSwift, I've copied the source code to be used in this project so we have access to all it's awesome features (colored text, styles and more)
+5. Everything from ColorizeSwift, I've copied the source code to be used in this project so we have access to all it's awesome features (colored text, styles and more)

 ```swift